 If you are already in Costa Rica, Nature Air will take you directly to the Tamarindo Airport.
 I have seen flights from San Jose start at $59 each way.

-If you do not want to take the bus flying is probably your bet since the flights wont cost much more than a shuttle.
-If you do have a large group with you take a look at getting a shuttle that charges by the trip not per passenger or there are a few other shuttles that are somewhere in between the price of a bus and a flight.
-Another benefit of a shuttle you can book them just a few days before you want to take them, so while I recommend making reservations well in advanced, a last minute shuttle ride could save you big bucks over a last minute flight.
+If you do not want to take the bus, flying is your bet since the flights won’t cost much more than a shuttle.
+If you have a large group with you, take a look at getting a shuttle that charges by the trip instead of per passenger, or there are a few other shuttles that are somewhere in between the price of a bus and a flight.
+Another benefit of a shuttle is that you can book them just a few days before you want to take them, so while I recommend making reservations well in advanced, a last minute shuttle ride could save you big bucks as compared to a last minute flight.

 Another option is to rent a car.
-Honestly, once you get to Tamarindo you dont really need a car, so I wouldn’t recommend going this route unless you have plans to go to another area later.
+Honestly, once you get to Tamarindo you don’t really need a car, so I wouldn’t recommend going this route unless you have plans to go to another area later.
 If you do rent a car and are only going to Tamarindo, you do not need a 4×4 vehicle if you take the correct route.
-Also, renting a car in Costa Rica is more expensive than in the US because you are required to pay for basic insurance and honestly I had a rough experience and renting a car was the worst part of my trip.
+Also, renting a car in Costa Rica is more expensive than in the US because you are required to pay for basic insurance.
+And honestly, I had a rough experience at the car rental place and renting a car was the worst part of my trip.
 I would only recommend getting a rental car if you are actually exploring Costa Rica and are making trips to several cities.
 In that case, get a 4×4 and have a blast!
 If you do want a rental car to get around, here is a good post with plenty of info to help you out.